PhyloGrok/AnalyzeBloodwork/README.md

 ![doi](../master/Images/zenodo.3373938.svg?sanitize=true)

-This repository is maintained by Dr. Jeffrey Robinson, course developer and instructor for the courses BTEC330 "Software Applications in the Life Sciences", and BTEC350 "Biostatistics", in the UMBC Translational Life Science Technology (TLST) Bachelor of Science Program.
+This repository is actively maintained and updated by Dr. Jeffrey Robinson, course developer and instructor for the courses BTEC330 "Software Applications in the Life Sciences", and BTEC350 "Biostatistics", in the UMBC Translational Life Science Technology (TLST) Bachelor of Science Program.
 The analyses are based upon published and publicly available data from the pre-prints and database accessions cited below.

 For these classes, students train in R programming language, GitHub practices, and analysis of clinical and molecular expression data by forking this repository and modifying it according to their skill level and assignment specifics.